 This policy was recently challenged by a Native American public school student in Arizona, who argued the First Amendment protected her right to wear a religiously significant beaded, feather-adorned cap to graduation.
 In March 2021, the Arizona District Court ruled in favor of the school, affirming that the school’s policy to prohibit all decorations on graduation caps did not violate the First Amendment because it was applicable to everyone.

 These legal boundaries may seem complicated, but they serve an important purpose.
 As a student, you do not surrender your First Amendment rights when attending a school-sponsored event.
 Your right to free exercise, including prayer, remains true at graduation.
 At the same time, no student should ever feel coerced into prayer — or any religious activity — by their school.
 The government has a responsibility to make sure graduation ceremonies are for people of all faiths and none.

-Hannah Santos is religious freedom program coordinator at the Freedom Forum.
+Hannah Santos is the former religious freedom program coordinator at the Freedom Forum.